andrew/ultimate-awesome/README.md

 - [awesome-sound-source-localization](https://github.com/fyjneverfollows/awesome-sound-source-localization) - A tutorial for Sound Source Localization researchers and practitioners.
 The purpose of this repo is to organize the world’s resources for Sound Source Localization, and make them universally accessible and useful.
 - [awesome-libertarianism](https://github.com/marcodpt/awesome-libertarianism) - Curated list of awesome books and authors on libertarianism, anarcho-capitalism and austrian school of economics.
 - [awesome-devops](https://github.com/mentoriaiac/awesome-devops) - Lista de materiais sobre tópicos e ferramentas DevOps.
+- [awesome-murf](https://github.com/murf-ai/awesome-murf) - A curated list of resources related to Murf API.
 - [awesome-molecule-text](https://github.com/Namkyeong/awesome-molecule-text) - Papers about Molecular Machine Learning (MoML) given its human language textual description.
 - [awesome-android-architecture](https://github.com/onmyway133/awesome-android-architecture) - 🏰 Better ways to structure Android apps.
 - [Awesome-Computational-Structural-Biology](https://github.com/pengzhangzhi/Awesome-Computational-Structural-Biology) - A curated list of awesome self-learning materials in Computational Structural Biology, such as sources, tutorials, etc.